SLoW: Select Low-frequency Words! Automatic Dictionary Selection for Translation on Large Language Models: Results

 Table \ref{pos} presents the PoS tags of the words selected by SLoW.
 The dictionary is mainly composed of adjective, noun, and verb words.
 SLoW surpasses the baseline, which is composed of only these three types of words without considering how frequent they are.
 In contrast, SLoW selects low-frequency words appropriately, such as numerals and adverbs.
 However, it could be expensive to run exhaustive experiments on all combinations to be compared with SLoW.
 Nevertheless, the statistics suggest that SLoW selects a comprehensive dictionary composed of diverse words with different PoS tags, which is effective in improving the translation.
 This also surpasses the strong baseline with Differ in Round-trip and Differ in Translation.

-More results on BLEU, chrF evaluations, and results on DeepSeek-V3 are in the Appendix in Table \ref{summemnlp} for space reasons.
-We also leave case studies in the Appendix.
+We present further results on BLEU, chrF evaluations, and results on DeepSeek-V3 in Table \ref{summemnlp}.
+We also leave case studies in the Table \ref{case2}.
 They all align with our conclusions.
+On most language pairs, the performance has been obviously improved.
+In case there is any degradation, the degradation is frequently less than 1 point.
+For space reasons, we leave more case studies in our Appendix.